Open In Colab

 Multiple timesteps

-The following cell carries out several runs, as before, renaming the HDF5 output file md_springs_mts_0.hdf5 etc. As always, wait until all the runs have finished before proceeding.
+The following cell carries out several runs, moving the output files into a subdirectory as before.
+As always, wait until all the runs have finished before proceeding.

 [ ]: